openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 The practices of some languages (e.g., Scala) have proven the usefulness of this powerful mechanism.
 However, its practical usage can be relatively difficult.
-Therefore, it is still under consideration whether to add this feature to the language.
+Therefore, whether to add this feature to the language or not is still under consideration.

 .. index::
    generic class